How to handle disputes with customers in the UK

 Consider legal action as a last resort

 If mediation doesn’t work, you might need to pursue legal action.
 Before doing so, weigh the costs and potential outcomes.
 Small claims court can handle disputes up to £10,000.
+The process can be time-consuming, so make sure the claim is worth both the time and financial investment.
 Check GOV.UK for guidance on making a court claim.
+It’s also worth noting that court outcomes can be unpredictable, and even a favourable judgement doesn’t guarantee immediate payment.

 Invoice your customers in 30 seconds